killer23d/VaultWarden-OCI-NG/README.md

 3. **Enable and Start the Service**.
    Bash
-   \# Reload the systemd manager configuration
    sudo systemctl daemon-reload

-   \# Enable the service to start automatically on boot
-   sudo systemctl enable vaultwarden-startup.service
+   sudo systemctl enable \--now vaultwarden.service

-   \# Start the service now to test it
-   sudo systemctl start vaultwarden-startup.service

-4. Verify the Service.
+4. **Verify the Service**.
-   Check that the service is active and running without errors.
    Bash
-   sudo systemctl status vaultwarden-startup.service
+   sudo systemctl status vaultwarden.service

-   Your Vaultwarden stack is now fully resilient and will start automatically on boot.
+   Your Vaultwarden stack is now fully deployed and will start automatically on boot, securely fetching its configuration from OCI Vault every time.

 ---